 You've probably read a dozen articles telling you the same thing: take B vitamins in the morning for energy, magnesium at night for sleep, fat-soluble vitamins with food.
 Rinse and repeat.

-But here's the problem-that advice completely misses the point.
+But that advice misses the point.

-Let me show you what I mean.
+Here's what I mean.

 The Base Material Makes All the Difference